team-seenit/technical-lib-test/README.md

 ## Acceptance Criteria

 1. Layout matches the design
+2. Tests for components
-2. Pagination || Infinite scrolling
+3. Pagination || Infinite scrolling
-3. The user should be able to preview the asset by clicking on the tile (e.g. Modal)
+4. The user should be able to preview the asset by clicking on the tile (e.g. Modal)